 But the worst bit was that it was the middle of the high season so most hotels had booked out months ago.
 We ended up heading to a local pub and spent the next few hours trying to find something online that was decent yet reasonably priced.

-Before choosing to stay at Hilton Hotel, I had my eye on dinner at The Harwood Arms gastropub in Fulham.
-Aka, the only Michelin Starred pub in the city.
-I then knew that the ONE night I had to stay in London had to be suave and free of bad choices.
+Before choosing to stay at Hilton Hotel, I had my eye on dinner at The Harwood Arms, a gastropub in Fulham that’s the only Michelin Starred pub in the city.
+I only had one night to spend in the London, so this time I had to make it awesome.

 DoubleTree by Hilton Hotel, London- Chelsea

 - For the best rates and genius discounts, I always book my stay with Booking.com.

 - Transportation to anywhere Central/ West London and walking around is easy from here.
 If possible, avoid hiring a car to bypass the £20 per night charge.